HTML and CSS can solve many problems, but JavaScript is also very important.

 Equal Height Columns

-The principle is to utilize the align-items property, which defaults to stretch, in flex layout.
-The height of the container will be based on the tallest element in the same row.
-It is important to note that if multiple rows are needed, flex-wrap: wrap should be added; otherwise, flexbox will attempt to fit all elements into a single row by default.
+The principle is that due to the nature of flexbox layout, align-items defaults to stretch, causing the container's height to be determined by the tallest item in the same row.
+It's important to remember that if multiple rows are needed, you should add flex-wrap: wrap; otherwise, flexbox will attempt to fit everything into a single row by default.

 .container {